Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/process.md

 If the information could not be read, the syscall will return `nil` + an error message.

 ### Errors
-This syscall does not throw errors
+This syscall does not throw errors.